Carl Browne

-Carl Browne (1849–1914) was an American cattle rancher, cartoonist, journalist, and politician.
+Carl Dryden Browne (July 4, 1849 – January 16, 1914) was an American cattle rancher, cartoonist, journalist, and politician.
 A former close political associate of controversial San Francisco politician Denis Kearney, Browne is best remembered as a top leader of the Coxey's Army protest movement of 1894.

 Biography

 Early years

-Carl Browne was born July 4, 1849 in Newton, Iowa.
+Carl Dryden Browne was born July 4, 1849, in Newton, Iowa.
 His father was a soldier who had seen action in both the Mexican–American War and the American Civil War, in which he fought as a member of the Union army.

 San Francisco political activity

 Browne worked a variety of jobs during his younger years, including time as a printer, a painter, a cattle rancher, a cartoonist, and a journalist.
 Browne moved to San Francisco and became active in politics as an active member there of the Workingmen's Party.
 He was soon recognized for his commitment to the organization and served a stint as personal secretary to party leader Denis Kearney, a nativist politician who led a popular movement for the exclusion of Chinese people from the United States.

 While in San Francisco, Browne launched a radical weekly newspaper which he edited and for which he drew political cartoons, The Open Letter.

 In a 1929 monograph, historian Donald L. McMurry described the colorful Browne in the following manner:

 Browne's picturesque appearance made him a conspicuous figure wherever he went.
 Tall, heavy, and bearded, his unkempt hair streaked with gray, he added to the effect by wearing an exaggerated Western costume.
 It consisted of a buckskin coat with fringes, and buttons made of Mexican silver half-dollars, high boots, a sombrero, a fur cloak when weather permitted, and around his neck, instead of a collar, a string of amber beads, the gift of his dying wife....
 Closer inspection revealed the reason why his men called him 'Old Greasy.
 It was suggested that he would have been a more pleasant companion if he had bathed oftener.